Location of the Symposium

 It is also possible to rent a bike at various places in the city, but note that tram tracks and cobblestone roads can make this a bit of a challenge should you not be a regular cyclist.

 Getting to the Venue

-From Potsdam's central station it is only a 20-minute walk to the venue.
+From Potsdam's central station it is only a 20-minute walk up the hill to the venue.
 There also is a bus service (route 961) connecting the station to Telegrafenberg, with the final stop right in front of the venue in Haus H. Enter the Telegrafenberg research campus through the gate, follow the street on the left, and you find yourself walking towards Haus H, which you can enter through the doors under the blue glass roof (see pictures below).